Molecular dynamics

 Solvation

-We use an explicit water solvation model: A 4-point rigid OPC model, with a point partial charge on each Hydrogen, and a M (or EP) point offset from the Oxygen.
 We use the SETTLE algorithm to maintain rigidity, while applying forces to each atom.
 Only the Oxygen atom carries a Lennard Jones(LJ) force.
 Solvation is set up by default, and requires no special adjustments.
 If you wish, you may change the size of the simulation box padding with its associated input on the MD toolbar.

 The simulation box uses periodic boundary conditions: When a water molecule exits one side of it, it simultaneously re-appears on the opposite side.
 Further, our long-range SPME computations are designed to incorporate this periodic boundary position, simulating an infinitely-extending simulation box.
 Note that this has an unfortunate (But usually negligible) side effect of also including images of non-water molecules in computations.